 Feeding the filament is the usual choreographed heating of the hot end, feeding the filament into the tubing, and guiding it into the top of the extruder.
 It worked as expected without any snapping or clogging issues.
 The Cetus ships with a spool holder that works well too and ultimately made us forget the printer doesn’t have an inbuilt spool holding solution.

 The Cetus provides clean prints with stunning layering for the most part.
-It is prone to the occasional blemish and some adhesion issues for larger prints, but in general, performs admirably given its compact form and low price tag.
+It is prone to the occasional blemish and some adhesion problems for larger prints, but generally, performs wonderfully given its compact form and low price tag.

 Stringing was not something we had to contend with throughout our tests, and contours were smooth even with more challenging models with lots of detail.
 Our appreciation of the prints is that they are better than expected although, of course, the quality doesn’t match that of models priced up to ten times more.